auralius/arduino-pid-template/README.md

 This repository contains a template for implementing a PID control in an Arduino Uno.

+Check the [this note](https://github.com/auralius/arduino-pid-template/blob/main/Notes%20on%20PID%20control%20with%20Arduino.pdf) on the control derivation.

 As an example, we use a cheap N20 DC motor that is already equipped with a quadrature encoder.

 <img src="https://github.com/auralius/arduino-pid-template/blob/main/N20.png" alt="Alt Text" style="width:30%; height:auto;">